-Use the correct replacement gasket that you can purchase from your retailer (see table below).
+Use the correct replacement gasket: (A) for the doors and (H) for the doors junction.
+Both can be purchased from your retailer.
 The diameter and density of the gasket is important to getting a good seal.

-Place the doors face-down on something soft like a cushion of rags or piece of carpet.
+Place the door face-down on something soft like a cushion of rags or piece of carpet.
 Remove the old gaskets from the door by pulling and prying it out with an old screw driver.
 Then use the screwdriver to scrape the old gasket adhesive from the door.
-Now run a 1/4" (6 mm) bead of high temperature silicone in the door frame gasket (A) groove of the door gasket.
+Now run a 1/4" (6 mm) bead of high temperature silicone in the door gasket groove.
 Starting from the middle of the hinge side, press the gasket into the groove.
 Do not stretch the gasket as you place it.
 Leave the gasket about 1/2" long when you cut it and press the end into the groove.
 Tuck any loose fibres under the gasket and into the silicone.
-Do the same for center door gaskets (B).
-Repeat for other door.
 Close the door and do not use the fireplace for 24 hours.

 Location Length Dimensions

-On each door frame 38" (96 cm) Round 5/8"
+Door frame 65 3⁄4 " (167 cm) Round 5/8" (1,59 cm)

-Center door gasket 14" (36 cm) Round 1⁄4" (6 mm) self-adhesive
+Left door 18" Round 1/4" (0,64cm)